kbabetas/Spellchecker/README.md

 Spellchecker is a Java application which checks the spelling in Greek or English.
 It can check the spelling either on a text the user has typed or on a provided txt file.

+Spellchecker is a team project assigned by Diomidis Spinellis for the course of Programming II at the Department of Management Science and Technology (DMST) of the Athens University of Economics and Business (AUEB).

 ## Authors

 * **8160017 Βούγιας Ιωάννης - IoannisVougias**